praveer09/praveer09.github.io/_posts/2016-07-14-java-8-optional-as-a-monad.markdown

 }
 ```

-We saw above the Optional is a monad that decorates each computation with a null value check.
+We saw above that Optional is a monad that decorates each computation with a null value check.
 Similarly there are
 monads for decorating computations with other functionalities like error handling (try-catch), etc.

 ## Summary